ISVPS—Terms and Conditions

 We operate the website www.isvps.org.

-International School of Veterinary Postgraduate Studies (ISVPS) is the trading name of International School of Veterinary Postgraduate Studies Limited, a company registered in England and Wales under company number 12625364 and with our registered office and main trading address at Alexandra House, Whittingham Drive, Wroughton, Swindon, Wiltshire SN4 0QJ.
+International School of Veterinary Postgraduate Studies (ISVPS) is the trading name of International School of Veterinary Postgraduate Studies Limited, a company registered in England and Wales under company number 12625364 and with our registered office at Benchmark House, Smithy Wood Drive, Sheffield S35 1QN, and main office at Alexandra House, Whittingham Drive, Wroughton, Swindon, Wiltshire SN4 0QJ.

 We agree to provide services to you on the following terms and conditions and Policies mentioned.
 These constitute a contract between us and you and must be read together with any other documents explicitly agreed to be part of this contract.
 Any other terms and conditions contained in any other document are excluded unless their inclusion is expressly agreed in writing by us.

 In these terms and conditions “we” and “us” means ISVPS and the “service” means the exam or other service you have ordered from us as set out in the service description or other agreed document.

 The International School of Veterinary Postgraduate Studies (ISVPS) will:

 - Provide a final examination.
 This will be held on a single day and according to ISVPS instructions.
 Details will be made available to candidates approximately three months prior to the examination date.
 ISVPS reserves the right to change these details under exceptional circumstances, but, if this is necessary, will provide maximum possible notice to candidates.

 - Scrutinise completed course work submissions in accordance with the timings and procedures indicated.